jusdeliens/xihara/README.md

 In this order, you will have to
 ### 1. 💡 Brainstorm how to make all this work

-Think in term of responsabilities (S in SOLID) or in domain (Domain Driven Design) to foresee the classes and objects of your design, and the todo list corresponding.
+Think in term of responsabilities (SOLID, mostly S,O,I) or in domain (Domain Driven Design) to foresee the classes and objects of your design, and the todo list corresponding.

 You may produce UML class diagram and sequence diagram to synthesize your design, using
 - [plantUML](https://plantuml.com/fr/) to be installed as extension in VSCode